PolicyStat/jobtastic/README.md

  * The memory ending value
  * The task's kwargs

+You then grep for `Jobtastic:memleak memleak_detected` in your logs to identify offending tasks.

 If you'd like to customize this behavior, you can override the `warn_of_memory_leak` method in your own `Task`.